UniversityOfPlymouth-Electronics/DigitalSystems/level5/hardware_debug.md

 <figure>
 <img src="../img/mcu_to_fpga.jpg" width=450>
-<figcaption>Connect the FPGA to the MCU using the ribbon cable provided.
+<figcaption>Figure 1.
+Connect the FPGA to the MCU using the ribbon cable provided.
 Always program the MCU with the provided code before doing this.</figcaption>
 </figure>

 You should now see the following: